- Lottery bidding: Friday, November 6, 12:01 a.m. - Monday, November 9, 11:59 p.m.

 3L students receive priority in the Lottery registration process.
 This means that the Lottery program cycles through all 3L bids before moving on to 2L bids.

 Generally, students should list course choices in order of preference.
 The most desired course should be listed first, and so on.
-Students should also prioritize the following:
+Students should also prioritize the following: Popular courses, smaller sized classes (seminars), required courses, and watch for time conflicts (including with pre-enrolled courses such as clinics and moot courts).

 When a course is offered in more than one section, both sections can be included in the Lottery bid list, with the preferred section placed higher in the ranking.
 The Lottery will not place students in two sections of the same course, nor will it automatically place a student in a second course section if that section has not also been included on the bid list.